ujjwalv01/spendlens/USER_INTERVIEWS.md

 **What they care about:**
 - Justifying spend to non-technical stakeholders
 - Not looking uninformed in front of their team
-- Speed — they don't want to research pricing themselves
+- Speed ,they don't want to research pricing themselves

 **What would make them share it:**
 - A specific dollar savings number they didn't expect